 Present indicative offers and negotiate heads of terms

 - Receive and present all indicative offers to show the relative merits of each one and decide on a purchaser to select as the preferred party.

-- Negotiate and agree with the preferred party and enter into a period of exclusivity.
+- Negotiate and agree heads of terms5 with the preferred party and enter into a period of exclusivity.

 The teaser supplies just enough information to entice the buyer into wanting to know more.
 It showcases top line information such as the company’s product or services, its unique selling points, industry overview, ownership structure, potential areas of growth, and high-level financials.